 - Wallaby, Greek Whole, No Sugar Added Strawberry Rose (3)

 - Wallaby, Greek Whole, No Sugar Added Peach Hibiscus (3)

 Best Organic Yogurt Brands

 This category represents the best of the best organic yogurts with 5-star ratings.
 Producers in this top tier manage diverse, small to medium-scale family farms.
-They emphasize well-managed pasture.
+They emphasize well-managed pastures.
 Pasture and other forage make up the majority of their animals’ feed.
-These brands generally sell locally or regionally under their farm’s name, mostly through farmers markets, food cooperatives, and independently owned food stores.
+These brands generally sell locally or regionally under their farm’s name, mostly through farmer’s markets, food cooperatives, and independently owned food stores.
 Many of these brands also grow most of their own feed.
 The majority practice superior use of manure as fertilizer and naturally control crop pests and weeds through rotations and cover crops.
 These brands also have “closed herds”—raising their own replacements from the young animals born on the farm.
 Top-rated producers deserve accolades for going beyond organic.
 Some long-time practitioners would argue that this is the essence of true organic farming.
 In addition, their yogurts do not use any artificial colors, flavors, sweeteners, preservatives, pectins/gum, or synthetic nutrients.

 - Alexandre Family Farm, Grassfed Plain